 Los Angeles World Airports (Department of Airports of the City of Los Angeles, California) (LAWA) is an independent, financially self-sufficient department of the City of Los Angeles (the City) established pursuant to Article XXIV, Section 238 of the City Charter.
 LAWA operates and maintains Los Angeles International Airport (LAX), LA/Ontario International Airport (ONT), and Van Nuys Airport (VNY).
-In addition, LAWA owns property consisting of approximately 17,750 acres of land in the City of Palmdale.
+In addition, LAWA owns property consisting of approximately 17,750 acres of land in the City of Palmdale and retains the rights for future development of the Palmdale property.